openclimatefix/nwp-consumer/README.md

 ### Python requirements

-Install the required python dependencies with
+Install the required python dependencies and make it editable with

 ```shell
 $ pip install -e .